yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 PostgreSQL configuration is divided into two different subsections:

-- `install` - contains information on how YBA Installer should install PostgreSQL
+- `install` - contains information on how YBA Installer should install PostgreSQL.
 - `useExisting` - provides YBA Installer with information on how to connect to a PostgreSQL instance that you provision and manage separately.

-These options are mutually exclusive, and can be turned on or off using the enabled option.
+These options are mutually exclusive, and can be turned on or off using the _enabled_ option.
 Exactly one of these two sections must have enabled = true, while the other must have enabled = false.

 **Install options**

 | Option | Description |
 | :--- | :--- |
-| Port | Port PostgreSQL is listening to
+| Port | Port PostgreSQL is listening to.
-| restartSecond | Wait time to restart PostgreSQL if the service crashes
+| restartSecond | Wait time to restart PostgreSQL if the service crashes.
 | locale | locale is used during initialization of the db.

 **useExisting options**